alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

             false);
     }

     // MAP: Transforms the data if successful.
-If the Result is a Failure, this is skipped entirely.
+If the Result is a failure, this is skipped entirely.
-    // The Short-Circuit: If this Result is already a Failure, the function 'f' never runs,
+    // The short-circuit: If this Result is already a failure, the function 'f' never runs,
     // and the existing error is passed along. public Result<U, TError> Map<U>(Func<TSuccess, U> f)
     {